 The School is guided by a Business School Board that includes some of the School’s most successful alumni, along with prominent members of the business community.
 The Board provides advice on the Business School’s strategic direction, promotes the Business School, and assists in attracting resources and high profile staff to the School.

-The School’s Ambassadorial Council, with chapters in Western Australia, the United Kingdom and North America, helps the School forge stronger global links and acts as a focal point for alumni.
+The School’s Ambassadorial Council, with chapters in Western Australia, the United Kingdom, North America and Singapore, helps the School forge stronger global links and acts as a focal point for alumni.

-5,700 students come from more than 60 countries around the world.
+Our 5,000+ students come from more than 62 countries around the world.

 Our enrolments comprise:

 Our talented and resourceful students regularly demonstrate their ability to compete with the world’s best.
-We were winners of the Google Online Marketing Challenge in 2008 and again in 2010, and national winners of the Students in Free Enterprise competition in 2008, 2009 and 2010.
+We were winners of the Schulich International Case Competition in 2016, and national winners of Enactus competition in 2008, 2009, 2010 and 2012.

 The UWA Business School’s 160 academic staff attract significant grants from the Australian Research Council (ARC) and other funding bodies